The Young Bucks: Championship reigns (2020–2023)

+Executive Vice Presidents (2024–2025)

 After losing at Full Gear, The Young Bucks went on a two-month hiatus before returning in January 2024, and confronting Sting and Darby Allin, setting up Sting's final match for Revolution in March.
 The Young Bucks subsequently became heels and embraced their roles as AEW executive vice presidents, individually preferring to be called Matthew and Nicholas Jackson.
 After Sting and Allin became AEW World Tag Team Champions, The Young Bucks moved up the rankings to become the number one contenders and were subsequently scheduled to challenge Sting and Allin for the title at Revolution in a tornado tag team match.
 At the event in what was Sting's retirement match, The Young Bucks were defeated by Sting and Allin.
 Outside of kayfabe, Sting chose The Young Bucks to be his final opponents.
 On the March 6, episode of Dynamite, The Young Bucks kicked Kenny Omega out of The Elite and introduced Kazuchika Okada as the newest member, with The Young Bucks assuming leadership of the group.
 At Dynasty, The Young Bucks defeated FTR to win the vacant AEW World Tag Team Championships for a record setting third time in a ladder match, with the help of a returning Jack Perry, who would subsequently join The Elite.
 On the April 24 episode of Dynamite, The Young Bucks, Perry, and Okada attacked AEW President and CEO Tony Khan.
 At Double or Nothing on May 26, The Elite defeated Team AEW (Bryan Danielson, Allin, and FTR) in an Anarchy in the Arena match.
 At Blood & Guts on July 24, The Elite were defeated by Team AEW, when Perry was doused in petrol and Allin threatened to set him on fire unless The Elite surrendered and offered him a TNT Championship title match.
 At All In, The Young Bucks successfully defended their titles against FTR and The Acclaimed.
 At Fright Night Dynamite on October 30, The Young Bucks lost their titles to Private Party, ending their third reign at 192 days.
 After the match, The Young Bucks gracefully handed the belts to Private Party, hinting at a face turn.
-Later in the show, The Young Bucks were seen in their locker room shredding apparent documents and proceeded to leave the arena, stating that AEW had become “too chaotic” for them and that they would be working from home going forward.
+Later in the show, The Young Bucks were seen in their locker room shredding apparent documents and proceeded to leave the arena, stating that AEW had become "too chaotic" for them and that they would be working from home going forward.
 It was then reported that The Young Bucks would be taking a hiatus from wrestling, allowing Nicholas to heal a shoulder injury.